electronegativity

 Potassium atoms (19K) are obviously larger than lithium atoms (3Li) and also have a larger nuclear charge (+19) however there are 18 electrons between the nucleus and the outer 4s1 electron.
 These 18 electrons will effectively shield or screen out 18 protons or 18 positive charges.
 This means that the outer 4s1 electrons will only feel an effective nuclear charge of +1 and NOT +19.

-A similar argument can be made for lithium; the inner 1s2 electrons will shield or "cancel" out the charge from 2 protons in the nucleus; so as with potassium the outer 2s1 electron in lithium will feel an effective nuclear charge of +1.
+A similar argument can be made for lithium; the inner 1s2 electrons will shield or "cancel" out the positive charge from 2 protons in the nucleus; so as with potassium the outer 2s1 electron in lithium will feel an effective nuclear charge of +1.
 However the outer electron in lithium is closer to the nuclear charge so it will feel a greater attraction from the effective +1 nuclear charge.
 The outer valency electron in potassium is much further from the nucleus so the attraction to the +1 effective nuclear charge this time will be less, this is shown in the diagram above and summarised in the table below.

 Metal Electron arrangement Number of shielding electrons (all electrons except those in the last shell) Effective nuclear charge